Thyroid and Neck Surgery Made Easy -- How to Become a Patient at the Clayman Thyroid Center.

 Because of Dr. Clayman's expertise, people from all over the US and many other countries travel to Tampa to have thyroid surgery or be cured of their thyroid cancer.
 Because of Dr. Clayman's unparalleled experience there are also unparalleled results.
 Their publications have established the standard of surgical excellence and control of persistent/recurrent papillary thyroid cancer and even aggressive/invasive thyroid cancers.
 For patients with small thyroid cancers, with or without spread to neck lymph nodes, nearly 99% of patients are cured at their very first visit with him-almost all via an operation that takes between 30-60 minutes, going home between 1 and 2 hours after surgery or staying over night depending upon the required surgery .
 We strive for a cure rate of over 99% because we simply can't allow patients to go through the trouble of getting to Tampa and not being cured.
-However, don't let the fact that Dr. Clayman perform so many thyroid operations make you think that they don't treat all of their patients well.
+However, don't let the fact that Dr. Clayman performs so many thyroid operations make you think that they don't treat all of their patients well.
 They do!
 In fact, every patient is given our Dr. Clayman's mobile phone number so they have access to him if the need arises.
-We don't have an answering service.
+We don't have an answering service!
 Importantly, we do not have students or surgery residents or fellows performing any thyroid operations (this is important to you!).
 There simply is no way to perform this quality of surgery with the expertise Dr. Clayman provides while having a surgeon in training being the person performing the operation.
 Click here to read more about Dr. Gary Clayman.